-Mr. and Mrs. H. T. Smethurst have taken an apart-

-ment before joining friends in Connecticut.
+Mr. and Mrs. H. T. Smethurst have taken an apartment before joining friends in Connecticut.

 Miss Rosamond Newton, a well known tennis player of Boston, is registered.
-Another tennis fan, Miss Sybil Grey Seon, has taken accommodations and is contemplatoney seen, has taken accommodations and is contemplating making this her permanent home.
+Another tennis fan, Miss Sybil Grey Seon, has taken accommodations and is contemplating making this her permanent home.

-Mr. and Mrs. Edward Spahr of Forest Hills Gardens, have taken permanently an apartment.
+Mr. and Mrs. Edward Spahr of Forest Hills Gardens,

-Mr. and Mrs. John D. Ferguson were week-end guests of Mr. and Mrs. William Adair.
+have taken permanently an apartment.
+Mr. and Mrs. John D. Ferguson were week-end guests

+Mr. and Mrs. William Adair.
 Mrs. W. W. Crawford recently paid a flying visit, welcomed by her many friends.